 MCLE CREDIT INFORMATION:

-This program has been approved for credit in accordance with the requirements of the New York State Continuing Legal Education Board for a maximum of 1.0 credit hours, of which 1.0 credit hours may be applied toward the areas of professional practice requirement.
+This program has been approved for credit in accordance with the requirements of the New York State Continuing Legal Education Board for a maximum of 1.0 credit hour, of which 1.0 credit hour may be applied toward the Diversity, Inclusion and Elimination of Bias requirement.
+This course is approved for transitional/non-transitional credit.

 View Slides (PDF)